raspberrypilearning/cd-sebento-scratch-1/en/step_3.md

 --- /collapse ---

+ ### The Current Sprite panel

- ![Scratch window with the current sprite panel highlighted](images/hlCurrentSpritePanel.png) The Current Sprite panel
+ ![Scratch window with the current sprite panel highlighted](images/hlCurrentSpritePanel.png)

 --- collapse ---
 ---
-title: Current Sprite panel
+title: What is the current sprite?
 ---

 The **current sprite** is the one that's selected in the **sprite list**.